enzomaragno/enzomaragno/README.md

 - 👨‍💻 All of my projects are available at [Soon](Soon)

-- 📝 Studying in: FullStack JavaScript
+- 📝 Studying in: FullStack JavaScript OneBitCode

 - 🌎 Languages: **Portuguese(pt_br Native Language), English (Advanced)**